 Dr. Tomayko also regularly interacts with a global network of experts in these disorders.
 “They are particularly helpful in situations where a patient is resistant to treatment,” she says.
 “We rely on one another to develop treatment plans when they can’t be algorithmic.”

 Because Tomayko and her colleagues are studying pemphigus and pemphigoid in the lab, patients come to see Yale Medicine doctors have access to more treatment options.
 They might also have the opportunity to take part in research studies.

-“When a patient is badly flaring or has a brand new disease, our hospital is a good place to be, not just in terms of a diagnosis, but for treatment,” Dr. Tomayko says.
+“When a patient is badly flaring or has new onset disease, our hospital is a good place to be, not just in terms of a diagnosis, but for treatment,” Dr. Tomayko says.
 “Wound care is highly specialized when it comes to these disorders.
 Our nurses and attending physicians are familiar with the most comfortable and effective dressings and procedures.”

 Patients we see understandably wonder if they can be cured.
 “These are conditions that we can manage very well,” says Dr. Tomayko.
 “Patients are not ‘cured,’ per se, but the symptoms can be controlled, skin will heal if cared for properly, and, over the long term, there is a good likelihood that the disorders will go away.”